davidafolabi20/Case-Study---A-Digital-Forensic-Framework-for-Ethereum-Smart-Contract-Attack-Investigation-Cases/README.md

 * Transaction hash of the contract creation; [0x646be3dd18187636b09bd61a15d43da0a1ce36af44d21e45f160ecf04a5a3e09](https://etherscan.io/tx/0x646be3dd18187636b09bd61a15d43da0a1ce36af44d21e45f160ecf04a5a3e09).

 ## Smart Contract Analysis
 In this section, the functionality of the smart contract and the invocation flow are examined.
 The smart contract is called **VaultCore.sol**, and it is responsible for handling deposits and withdrawals of supported assets.
-They include **mint(,)** which increases OUSD supply when assets are deposited into the vault. **Redeem()**, which decreases the supply of OUSD when assets are withdrawn from the vault. **Allocate()**, a function that redistributes assets between vaults, and **rebase()**, this function adjusts the total supply of OUSD.
-Additionally, the contract facilitates temporary lending of assets known as flash loans, this is executed via the **flash()** function.
+They include **mint(,)**, which increases OUSD supply when assets are deposited into the vault. **Redeem()**, which decreases the supply of OUSD when assets are withdrawn from the vault. **Allocate()**, a function that redistributes assets between vaults, and **rebase()**, this function adjusts the total supply of OUSD.
+Additionally, the contract facilitates temporary lending of assets known as flash loans, which is executed via the **flash()** function.
 The code snippets for some of these features can be seen below.
 The contract also interacts with multiple external contracts, including price oracles and yield strategies.

 ### Major Functions
-  * Minting; The `mint()` function allows users to deposit supported assets and receive OUSD in return.
+  * Minting: The `mint()` function allows users to deposit supported assets and receive OUSD in return.
 Line 42 - 115.
-  * Redeeming OUSD; The `redeem()` function enables users to burn OUSD tokens and receive underlying assets in return.
+  * Redeeming OUSD: The `redeem()` function enables users to burn OUSD tokens and receive underlying assets in return.
 Line   119 - 249.
-  * Rebase; This adjusts the total supply of OUSD based on the total value of assets in the vault.
+  * Rebase: This adjusts the total supply of OUSD based on the total value of assets in the vault.
 Line 361 - 390
   * Asset Allocation: The `allocate()` function distributes assets from the vault to various strategies according to their   target weights.
 Line 299 - 356

 ## Invocation Flow